khaidarovs/slackbot/README.md

 - `/meetup 10m, https://uchicago.zoom.us/j/20816624750?pwd=ZzNjZllJZkMwclBVZHpZNW8ycThrUT09` - this will create a meetup at the specified Zoom link in 10 minutes.

 ## Implementation Details
-- `meetup`- Adds a log to the database with the meeting timestamp, location, message.
+- `meetup(payload)`- Adds a log to the database with the meeting timestamp, location, message.
 You can enter a time in the form of "XsXmXhXd" where X are different integers.
 Meetup converts string explaination of a time to seconds.
-- `wait_message` - This will stores a combination of a location, a message, and a time as a varaible into a database.
+- `handle_message_scheduling(message, channel_id, location, ts)` - This is an internal function that takes in a message, destination channel, location string, and a timestamp and sends the reminder message at the destination channel.
+Additionally, the data of the reminder is stored in a Firebase database.
-- `in_five` - checks whether any events in the database occurs within the next five minutes.
+- `in_five` - This is an internal function that checks whether any events in the database occurs within the next five minutes.
 If so, a message will be sent after a delay.
 This command will automatically be called every five minutes while the bot is active.
-This command is currently no longer needed.
+This command is currently no longer needed due to a change in how messages are scheduled.

 ## Limitations
-- Currently there is no
+- Currently there is no method to edit a set meetup after it has been made, although data for all meetups is recorded in Firebase.
+Additionally, once a meetup's information has been added to Firebase, there isn't a method for removing it.
+In the long run, this may cause storage issues, but given the scope and size of the bot, this should not be an issue.

 # Activity warnings, Mood messages & Conversation Summary (Matt & Maya G.):